UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

   something missing here.”
 For example, the Prague treebanks use the `ExD` label.
 * A combination of the above.
 The relations are categorized but there is an additional flag that warns about the ellipsis.
 For example, the original annotation of the Danish treebank has this.

+### Attaching all orphans to the grandparent

+This is similar to promotion but instead of selecting just one orphan to be promoted, we attach all orphans to the grandparent node (or more precisely: to the next available ancestor in the hierarchy).
+This approach is taken in the Prague family of treebanks.
+It is not officially used in the current version of UD but in practice it can be found at least in the Czech UD 1.1 data because the current conversion procedure ignores ellipsis.

+#### Labels

+The options listed for the promotion approach also apply here, and there is one additional
+option:

+* Chain of labels.
+Take the path between the visible ancestor and the orphan, traverse one or more elided nodes and on the way collect all dependency relations.
+This approach is taken in the Ancient Greek & Latin Dependency Treebanks.